sebastianvarela/PrettyLogger/README.md

 ```

 ## Usage
-### Log Messages
+### Print messages
-To print a message in console simply use any of the global functions:
+To print a message in the console you simply use any of the global functions:
 ```swift
   logWarning("This a warning!!")
   logError("This is showed as error")